 Locking the Panel prevents the controller from being used, but all automatic functions are still active.
-Locking the Setting allows jets and other features to be used, but the Set temperature and other programmed settings cannot be adjusted.
+Locking the Setting allows jest and other features to be used, but the Set temperature and other programmed settings cannot be adjusted.

-Locking the settings allows access to a reduced selection of menu items.
+Setting the Lock allows access to a reduced selection of menu items.
 These include Set Temperature, Invert, Lock, Utilities, Information and Fault Log.
 They can be seen, but cant be changed or edited.